-The sad thing is that many toy manufacturers have jumped on the money-making toy band wagon to produce inferior, not to mention dangerous, and unreliable toys.
+The sad thing is that many toy manufacturers have jumped onto the money-making toy bandwagon to produce inferior, not to mention dangerous, and unreliable toys.

-There is nothing sadder than giving your child a toy to play with and then it stops working after one play session. #TearsAndTissues
+The heart sinks when you give your child a toy to play with and it stops working after one play session! #tearsandtissues

-I am very selective about the toys that I select for my kids and my preference is always wooden toys for a variety of reasons, but when I need to select a toy which is made out of other materials, such as plastic, my first choice will always be from Fisher Price.
+I am very selective about the toys I give to my kids and my preference is always wooden toys for a variety of reasons.
+But when I give them a plastic toy, my first choice will always be from Fisher-Price.

-Those happy memories that were created by playing with those toys created a brand loyalty and a trust in Fisher Price.
+The happy memories that were created by playing with those toys also created brand loyalty and a trust in Fisher-Price.

-Most of the toys have longevity and can grow with the child depending on their age by offering stage 1, 2 and 3 settings which are more advanced in progressions and offerings.
+Most of their toys can grow with your child depending on their age by offering stage 1, 2 and 3 settings, with increasingly advanced features and settings.